Around the World on Two Wheels - Travel Tips for the Cycling Nomad

 Here are just a few of many Workaway projects that cycle enthusiasts will undoubtedly love:

-this energetic family of cyclists who are welcoming workawayers to stay at their countryside chateau in France; and
+this outdoor-loving family who are welcoming Workawayers to stay at their countryside chateau and cycle around the unspoilt nature of Haut-Saône, France; and

 this eco-space in New Zealand, which is close to several mountain bike tracks including the Great Tasman Cycling trail!